Euro zone crisis batters holiday sales prospects

 Initial reports indicated footfall had risen over 20 percent across the country on Boxing Day, the day after Christmas and the traditional start for clearance sales.

-More retailers than ever before had begun sales on Boxing Day to maximize the time they were open for shoppers, said a spokesman for the British Retail Consortium.
+More retailers than ever before had begun sales on Boxing Day to maximise the time they were open for shoppers, said a spokesman for the British Retail Consortium.

 “Customers are extremely savvy, even more so in these difficult conditions,” he said.

-Leading British department store chains like Marks & Spencer (MKS.L), Debenhams (DEB.L) and John Lewis JLPLC.UL began clearance sales online on Christmas Eve.
+Leading British department store chains like Marks & Spencer , Debenhams and John Lewis began clearance sales online on Christmas Eve.

 John Lewis said online sales in the first hour were up 70 percent on 2011, while sales on Christmas Day rose 40 percent.